Walking around on all fours like a bear looks a little goofy, and it’s also one of the most useful movements you can train.

 How To Do The Basic Bear

-- Step 1: Start on all fours with your arms straight and a slight bend in your knees.
+- Step 1: Start on all fours with straight arms and a slight bend in your knees.
+Get your hips up a little and your weight into your hands.

-- Step 2: Lift and move your right hand and left foot forward.
+- Step 2: Move your right hand and left foot forward together.

-- Step 3: Lift and move your left hand and right foot forward, continuing this pattern to go forward or backward.
+- Step 3: Move your left hand and right foot forward together, and keep alternating to travel forward or backward.

 Bear Walk Variations for Strong Shoulders and a Healthy Back